 \section{Conclusion}

-To solve the problem of lifelong graph learning, this paper introduces the feature graph as a new graph topology, which can be trained via mini-batches naturally.
-It takes features of a regular graph as nodes and takes the original nodes as independent graphs.
+In this paper, we focus on the problem of lifelong graph learning and propose the feature graph as a new topology, which solves the challenge of increasing nodes in a streaming graph.
+It takes features of a regular graph as nodes and takes the nodes as independent graphs.
 This successfully converts the original node classification to graph classification and turns the problem from lifelong graph learning into regular lifelong learning.
-To construct the feature adjacency matrices, we accumulate the cross-correlation matrices of the connected feature vectors to model feature interactions.
-The comprehensive experiments show that the feature graph achieves much higher accuracy than the state-of-the-art methods in both data-incremental and class-incremental tasks.
+The comprehensive experiments show that feature graph achieves superior performance in both data-incremental and class-incremental tasks.
 The applications on action recognition and feature matching demonstrates its superiority in lifelong graph learning.
 To the best of our knowledge, feature graph is the first method to bridge graph learning to lifelong learning via a novel graph topology.